 Nearly every option that follows can be set without editing files by hand.

-While the snapshots parameter in an AutoConfig job manages a rolling window of very recent ticker data, the history parameter deals with a longer-term, but typically less granular, set of data points.
+While the snapshots parameter in an AutoConfig job manages a rolling window of recent ticker data, the history parameter keeps a longer-term, typically less granular set of data points.
 Think of it as two tiers of data retention:

 - Snapshots: High-frequency, recent data.
 If a job runs every minute and